Immanuel Lutheran School

 For more than 120 years our congregation has had a Lutheran elementary school.

-Immanuel Lutheran School has been one of the agencies of instruction of the children of the congregation since the founding of the congregation.
-The purpose of the school is to assist parents in their God-given responsibility to train up their children “In the way they should go”, so that when they “are old (they) will not depart from it.”
+The purpose of Immanuel Lutheran School is to assist parents in their God-given responsibility to train up their children “In the way they should go”, so that when they “are old (they) will not depart from it.”
 (Prov.
 22:6)

 It is only with God’s help that we are able to do this through religious and academic training.